WIDEROZ/MPSI2/Mathématiques/Cours/C24/C24 - Probabilités finies.md

 Ainsi, $\Omega = [\![1, 365]\!]^{42}$ est muni d'une probabilité uniforme et en conséquence Pour $A \subset \Omega$,
 $$\mathcal{P}(A) = \frac{|A|}{|\Omega|}$$
-En posant l’événement (énoncé d'évenement):
+En posant l’événement (énoncé d'évènement):
 $$A : \text{"Les jours des naissances sont 2 a 2 } \neq \text{"}$$
 on a : $A = \mathcal{A}_{42}([\![1, 365]\!])$
 Donc, $|A| = \frac{365!}{(365-42)!}$